joemfb/patent-demo/README.md

 which is in a separate project.
 The configuration works fine without the transformation., so something else is causing the socket to disappear.
 I created a simple test case to split documents via MLCP, and that worked just fine.

+**MLCP Transformation Errors (Patents)**

+There's a date-parse error when loading the patent XML files.
+I've tried running the parser from QC, and been unable to reproduce the error.
+I can't seem to find any logging options for MLCP.
+The error doesn't appear to have impacted the application in any way.

 **Patent Citations Dead Links**